My rants on storytelling

 My rants on game design

 Counterplay Infinity - a minimalist proof-of-concept fighting game

 About Protagonism (my religion)

 Thanks to main_gi for countless contributions to this site.
-He's been my de-facto editor for a while, but has also even contributed valuable insight that got me to reconsider some opinions.
+He's been my de-facto editor for a while, but has also helped me with CSS troubles, and even contributed valuable insight that got me to reconsider some opinions.

 May 20: I reorganized the Works section somewhat (renaming it to that from Fiction), and added my first poem to it.

 May 18: I put the DDLC Festival mod review back up, after major edits.
 I also edited my review of Mass Effect to link to Shamus Young's 75-part retrospective, edited Notes on Choice and Morality, added a expand-note in The Moral System that explains an apparent problem with my beliefs, and added an entry to Observations on Linguistic Connotations on sarcasm and why it's so powerful.

 May 17: I added a new article: Wikipedia's neutrality policy is a sham.
 I disabled justification on the site because I found that the chromium browser wasn't responding to it right; it was justifying the links in column-arranged pages and it looked terrible and I wasn't sure immediately how to fix it.

 I've done a massive amount of editing DDLC mod reviews.
 I even had to reread the scripts for OFH to find out how badly my memory had gotten warped.
 I took down The Festival review for similar reasons (I actually found out that there was quite a bit of content I missed - not sure if it got added since or what).
 I'll probably put it back up tomorrow when I've had time to go through it all.
 I also added links on my main DDLC page to the rpatool and unrpyc tools on github that I use for decompiling scripts, and linked my own mod in the list, because why not ;)